shekarkcb/aws-examples/README.md

 # aws-examples
-collection of examples used for aws example scripts and other commands used.
+collection of examples used for aws example scripts and other commands.